ThomasSFSU/ThomasSFSU/README.md

 ## Education 📚
 - **Bachelor of Science in Computer Science**
-  San Francisco State University | Expected Graduation: May 2025
+  San Francisco State University | Graduation: May 2025

 ## Contact Me 📧
 Feel free to reach out to me via email at tmolnarbrock@sfsu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/thomasbrocksf/).